mlflow/mlp-regression-template/README.md

 For details, see
 [how to install mlflow developer version locally](https://github.com/mlflow/mlflow/blob/master/CONTRIBUTING.rst#developing-and-testing-mlflow) and specifically on [how to access local MLflow tracking server via UI](https://github.com/mlflow/mlflow/blob/master/CONTRIBUTING.rst#javascript-and-ui).

+## Log to designated MLflow Experiment
+To log pipeline runs to a particular MLflow experiment,
+1. Open profiles/databricks.yaml or profiles/local.yaml, depending on your running environment.
+2. Uncomment the `experiment` section, specify the name of the experiment.